 Treating Adult Acne

 Despite it being the bane of the teenage existence – be it mild, moderate or severe – pubescent acne can still be chalked down to a teen rite of passage (alongside gluey glitter eye shadow, over-plucked eyebrows and sticky lip gloss).
 But, when this beauty woe doesn’t leave us, well into adulthood, it’s much more difficult to deal with.
 Adult acne can be a horrible burden to bear, and can feel extremely alienating when you’re a grown woman battling oil slicks, whiteheads or (most painful) cysts.
-So, we enlisted the expertise of Michelle here at Luminosity to shed light on the cause and, more importantly, cure for adult acne.
+So, we enlisted the expertise of Jill here at Luminosity to shed light on the cause and, more importantly, cure for adult acne.
 Consider this your beauty bible for dealing with extreme breakouts.

 The true underlying cause of acne is overactive sebaceous glands.
 The skin’s oil glands causes pimples.
 Rogue glands produce too much oil and too many skin cells that then block the pore, and thus the acne cycle begins.